 It often happens that I wake up at night and begin to think about a serious problem and decide I must tell the Pope about it.
 Then I wake up completely and remember that I am the Pope.

-His desire as Pope to open the ‘windows of the Church’ to the world, so that we as Catholics ‘might see out, and others see in’.
-He perhaps did not see – and did not live to see, dying of stomach cancer on June 3, 1963, less than a year into the Council – that the world, even the ‘smoke of Satan’, might enter enter the Church through one of those windows opened a little too wide.
+His desire as Pope was to open the ‘windows of the Church’ to the world, so that we as Catholics ‘might see out, and others see in’.
+He perhaps did not see – and did not live to see, dying of stomach cancer on June 3, 1963, less than a year into the Council – that the world, even the ‘smoke of Satan’, might enter enter the Church through one of those cracks opened a little too wide, as the future Paul VI would lament.

 In his first Christmas address in 2005, Benedict XVI warned against what he termed the ‘hermeneutic of rupture’, interpreting the Council to mean a break from the Church’s Tradition, her morals and liturgy.
 Rather, as he continued, we must follow a ‘hermeneutic of continuity’, reading the Council, as it should be read, as embedded in and flowing from the preceding two millennia of Church teaching and practice.